 To ensure water is then purified by the public utilities, each utility is required to publish a yearly Consumer Confidence Report detailing how the water meets state and federal drinking water purification standards.

-Read the latest reports from Marion County's utilities:

-- Citizens Consumer Confidence Report

-- Lawrence Consumer Confidence Report

-- Speedway Consumer Confidence Report

-Although not specific to Marion County, the Indiana Water Monitoring Council (a non-profit founded in 2008), produces an annual Indiana Water Report to describe more public, private, and non-profit water monitoring and research activities throughout Indiana.
-Indiana Water Report Protecting Our Drinking Water In an addition to federal, state, and local laws, the Marion County Wellfield Education Corporation (MCWEC), a 501(3)c non-profit corporation, was established in 1996 through the Marion County Wellfield Protection Zoning Ordinance to support the protection of groundwater and drinking water supplies in Marion County.
+The Indiana Water Monitoring Council produces an annual Indiana Water Report to describe more public, private, and non-profit water monitoring and research activities throughout Indiana.

+Protecting Our Drinking Water

+In an addition to federal, state, and local laws, the Marion County Wellfield Education Corporation (MCWEC), a 501(3)c non-profit corporation, was established in 1996 through the Marion County Wellfield Protection Zoning Ordinance to support the protection of groundwater and drinking water supplies in Marion County.